emirasal/CS-436-Project/README.md

 ## Detailed Architecture Description
 Web Server VM
 * Purpose: Hosts the web application responsible for handling user interactions, file uploads, downloads, and other functionalities.
+* Configuration:
-* Configuration: 1) Deployed on a Google Compute Engine instance.
-2) Scaled based on incoming traffic using instance groups.
-3) Connected to the load balancer to distribute traffic.
+     - Deployed on a Google Compute Engine instance.
+     - Scaled based on incoming traffic using instance groups.
+     - Connected to the load balancer to distribute traffic.

 Database Server VM
 + Purpose: Hosts the database that stores all the user data, such as account information, files, and metadata.
+* Configuration:
-+ Configuraation: 1) Deployed on a Google Compute Engine instance with appropriate storage and performance characteristics.
-2) Configured for high availability and backup using mySQL.
+     - Deployed on a Google Compute Engine instance with appropriate storage and performance characteristics.
+     - Configured for high availability and backup using mySQL.

 Load Balancer
 + Purpose: Ensures that incoming HTTP/HTTPS requests are distributed evenly across multiple web server VMs to improve availability and fault tolerance.
+* Implementation:
-+ Implementation: 1) Google Cloud Load Balancing: Utilized to distribute traffic across instances.
-2) Backend Services: Configured to define how the load balancer routes traffic to the web server instances.
+     - Google Cloud Load Balancing: Utilized to distribute traffic across instances.
+     - Backend Services: Configured to define how the load balancer routes traffic to the web server instances.

 ### Implementation Steps
 1) Creating Web Server VM Instance